 Cons of Dental Crowns

-• Less Tooth Conservative – in comparison to the veneers, porcelain crowns require the removal of higher amounts of natural tooth structure to become sufficiently strong and durable.
-Therefore, they carry higher chances of development of tooth sensitivity or secondary caries.
+Less Tooth Conservative – In comparison to veneers, porcelain crowns require the removal of higher amounts of natural tooth structure to become sufficiently strong and durable.
+Therefore, they carry higher chances of developing tooth sensitivity or secondary caries.

 Which Option is Best for Me?